TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

 This is for Insight Data Challenge.
 Created by Tianpei Xie.

 ## Overview
 I implemented two methods.
 The naive implementation `average_degree_naive.py` and the hash-table implemenation `average_degree_hash.py` under `./src` directory.
-Both define a class called `HashtagGraph`
+Both define a class called `HashtagGraph`.

 Please run `bash ./run.sh` in root directory to test the performance.
 I included the `./tweet_input/example.txt`, which contains the graph according to the provided demo.